Rhaphicetus

 Rhaphicetus is an extinct genus of physeteroid whale that lived in Peru in the lower Miocene epoch around 19-18 million years ago.
 This genus contains one species, Raphicetus valenciae, representing one of the earliest branching stem physteroid.

 Description

-This genus is medium sized with a estimated length of 4.7–5.7 m.
+This genus is medium sized with an estimated length of 4.7–5.7 m.
 It has a narrow and cylindrical rostrum that comprises nearly 75% of the condylobasal length.
 The upper jaw has at least 36 teeth per quadrant.